 Image Credit: genkur/Shutterstock.com

-Collaborative Working in a Shifting Economy
+Collaborative Robots in a Shifting Economy

-C3PO and R2D2 were the cobot dreams of a long time ago, but today, machines like these are already a reality.
-Advances in robotics, sensors, computing, and AI are bringing the technology of galaxies far, far away down to earth – and into your home.
+C3PO and R2D2 were the cobot technology dreams of a long time ago, but today, machines like these are already a reality.
+Advances in robotics, sensors, computing, and AI are bringing the cobot technology of galaxies far, far away down to earth – and into your home.

 The rigid manufacturing processes adopted in the Fordist economy in the industrialized world in the early 20th century are making way for a new kind of industry in the 21st century.
-Additive manufacturing techniques like 3D printing, IoT-enabled inventory and logistics management, and the proliferation of remote working made possible by information technology are all making today’s economy almost unrecognizable from our ways of working of just a century ago.
+Additive manufacturing techniques like 3D printing, IoT-enabled inventory and logistics management and the proliferation of remote working made possible by information technology are all making today’s economy almost unrecognizable from our ways of working of just a century ago.

-Manufacturers now incorporate flexibility into their operations so that factories can switch production mid-shift.
+With cobot technology, manufacturers can incorporate flexibility into their operations so that factories can switch production mid-shift.
 Discrete elements of industrial processes are now frequently brought under one roof, and waste is minimized.

 A Brief History of Cobot Technology